wilsonliaows/docs/connectors/sap.md

 - Receiver: WORKATOTST (Workato system/OPA Agent)
 - Message Type: DEBMAS

 The below configuration in the distribution model will enable SAP to send DEBMAS IDOCs to Workato.
-Workate recipe will receive them using the IDoc trigger.
+A Workato recipe will receive them using the `New IDoc` trigger.

 ![Distribution model](/assets/images/connectors/sap/distribution-model.png)

-### Configure Workato On-prem Agent (OPA)
+### Configure Workato On-prem Agent (OPA) on SAP server
 #### Step 6: Download Workato On-prem Agent (OPA)
 For IDoc to work with Workato, you need to install a Workato On-prem Agent (OPA) on your SAP server.

 Follow [these instructions](https://docs.workato.com/on-prem/setup.html) to download and setup Workato OPA on your SAP server.

 #### Step 7: Download the SAP JCO libraries
 Download the SAP JCO connector libraries from the link below.
-Please make the right choice as per the Operating system
+Please ensure that the correct Operating system is selected.

 https://support.sap.com/en/product/connectors/jco.html

-Once the libraries are downloaded, please place in `/lib/` directory of the OPA.
+Once the libraries are downloaded, place them in the `/lib/` directory of the OPA.

 #### Step 8: Create SAP profile in OPA
 Follow [these instructions](https://docs.workato.com/on-prem/profile.html#sap-connection-profile) to create a SAP profile in OPA.

 #### Step 9: Run OPA
-Follow [these instructions](https://docs.workato.com/on-prem/run.html) to run OPA.
-After OPA runs successfully, you can move on to setup in Workato UI.
+Follow [these instructions](https://docs.workato.com/on-prem/run.html) to run the OPA.
+After it successfully runs, you can move on to set up the SAP connector on Workato.

 ### Configure SAP connector in Workato UI
 #### Step 10: Connect to SAP from Workato

 ![SAP connection](/assets/images/connectors/sap/sap-jco-connection.png)

-In Workato:
+There are 2 ways to create a connection in Workato.
+Click on 'App Connections' on the navigation bar and then on 'Create a new connection'; or click on the connections tab in a recipe with SAP triggers/actions.
+Then, follow the steps below:
-- select the connector `SAP`
+- Select the connector `SAP`
-- input the OPA profile name for SAP you have created in previous step, in this case `Direct1`
+- Input the OPA profile name for SAP you have created in previous step, in this case `Direct1`
-- select the OPA name, in this case `OPA @ BCone SAP`
+- Select the OPA name, in this case `OPA @ BCone SAP`
 - Click `Link your account`.
 If the connection is successful, you can start building recipes in Workato to talk to SAP.

 ## Connect to SAP using OData
 ![SAP OData connector](/assets/images/connectors/sap/sap-odata.png)

-`SAP OData` connector is currently in beta and can only provide `read` capability, but not `write`.
-We recommend using the other `SAP` connector if possible.
+The SAP OData connector is currently in beta and can only provide `read` capability, but not `write`.
+Currently, we recommend using IDoc or RFC instead.

-Requirements to use SAP OData connector:
+Requirements to use the SAP OData connector:
 - Your SAP system needs to support creating OData services (only available in newer SAP versions such as SAP S/4HANA)
 - You need to build and expose SAP OData services in your SAP.
 Learn more [here](https://blogs.sap.com/2016/02/08/odata-everything-that-you-need-to-know-part-1/).